krestn/krestn/README.md

 - 🔭 I’m currently learning Three.js

-- 🌱 I’m currently sharpening my Python, JS, React and CSS skills while working on'Bathing Ape'.
+- ⚔️ Sharpening my Python, JS, React and CSS skills while working on'Bathing Ape'.

 - 👯 I’m looking to collaborate on creative projects.
 If you have one in mind, let me know!